 BUILD RESILIENCE AND ENCOURAGE EMPATHY

-Creative Sonoma is offering free teaching artist residencies to Sonoma County K-12 public and charter schools.
+Creative Sonoma is offering free teaching artist residencies to Sonoma County K-12 public and charter schools through 2019.
 The residencies provide access to a creative, collective experience for students to share in empowering arts lessons that build resilience, encourage empathy, and create joy.
 The arts have many benefits in a learning environment and create unique, hands-on opportunities to increase self-esteem, decrease depression, and reduce stress.
 The experiences encourage students to think critically, collaborate with their peers, and problem solve creatively.
 All of these 21st century skills have been demonstrated to contribute to student success both in school and in careers.

 The Creative Sonoma arts residencies were initially designed to respond to trauma experienced in our schools as a result of the 2017 fires.
 Creative Sonoma hosted intensive training sessions for local teaching artists to help them enhance their skills in providing arts residencies to students impacted by various traumas.
 Teaching artists construct and provide ways to engage and empower students through creative pathways.
 The residencies continue to evolve to respond to the needs of the students.